Unlicensed assistive personnel: Certified nursing assistant (CNA)

 The National Association of Health Care Assistants defines the role of CNAs as:

 "In the United States, certified nursing assistants typically work in a nursing home or hospital and perform everyday living tasks for the elderly, chronically sick, or rehabilitation patients who cannot care for themselves."

 Many community colleges offer CNA training in one semester.
 Other educational programs offer accelerated programs.
-In some cases, Skilled Nursing Facilities will pay for a CNA course for their employees.
+In some cases, Skilled Nursing Facilities pay for a CNA course for their employees.

-CNA certification requirements vary by state.
-The requirements generally include: